datasciblog/datasciblog.github.io/_posts/2020-02-26-tree-boosting-03.md

 There are two kinds of modelling - **explanatory** and **predictive**.
 In explanatory modelling, we are interested in understanding the causal relationship between $X$ and $Y$, while predictive modelling is concerned with predicting $Y$ using $X$ as predictors.

 From now on, we will concern ourself with predictive modelling.
 In the statistical view, predictive modelling can be viewed as *a problem of function estimation*.
-The prediction accuracy of the function is measured using a **loss function**, which computes the discrepancy between a prediction and the true outcome.
+The prediction accuracy of the function is measured using a **loss function**, which measures the discrepancy between a prediction and the true outcome.

 $$L(y, f(x))$$

+While the loss function measures the accuracy of a prediction after the outcome is observed.
+At the time we make the prediction however, the true outcome is still unknown, and the loss incurred is consequently a random variable $L(Y, f(x))$.
+The risk/cost of function $f$ is defined as the expected loss

+$$R(f) = E[L(Y, f(X))]$$

+The optimal/target function is now defined as

+$$ f^{*} = arg min R(f) $$

 (...TO BE CONTINUED)